Bertrand256/dash-masternode-tool/README.md

-It's No works, pls wait.fir the Update .
+It's No works, pls wait for the Update .